ga-wdi-exercises/yum/readme.md

     * title (a string)

-3. Write Methods to preform full CRUD functionality for your Restaurant Model
+3. Create a new Restaurant

+4. Write a function or method that finds a Restaurant by name

+5. Write a function or method that finds all Restaurants by ZipCode

+6. Create a function that updates a Restaurant

+7. Write a function or method that deletes a restaurant

-4. Write Methods to preform full CRUD functionality for your embedded menu documents for a Restaurant of your choosing.
+8. Write Methods to add and remove embedded menu item documents for a Restaurant of your choosing.

 ## Monitor your changes and test: